Good Design + Heritage

 A key tool for successful heritage management is the Conservation Management Plan (CMP).
 A CMP is the principal guiding document for the conservation and management of a heritage place.
 It is a tool that allows owners, managers and approval authorities to make sound decisions about heritage places.
 A CMP identifies and prioritises the heritage values of a place, the conservation policies to be applied to protect that significance in the face of change, and a strategy through which the policies will be put into action.

 Contemporary architecture and innovative design is an important part of the contextual approach to heritage fabric because it adds to the existing diversity and layering of architectural styles through time.
-This layering, which can retain heritage from successive periods, is a defining feature in Victoria’s heritage.
+This layering, which can retain heritage fabric from successive periods, is a defining feature in Victoria’s heritage.
 Appreciation of heritage includes the diversity of eras and elements that make up the physical environment, including gardens, objects and precincts.
-There is now a greater understanding that recent architecture can be highly valued and a desire to make the most of the environment through good design.

 Each generation contributes to the constantly evolving historic environment in its own way.
 To achieve this it is important to understand that good design adds value and that well-designed buildings and places make the most of heritage sites and their opportunities.